Carcharodontosaurus: Size

 Stromer hypothesized that C. saharicus was around the same size as the tyrannosaurid Gorgosaurus, which placed it at around 8–9 m long, based on his specimen SNSB-BSPG 1922 X 46 (now Tameryraptor).
 This individual was around 15% smaller than the neotype.
 The latter was estimated to be 12–12.5 m in length and approximately 5–7 MT in body mass.
 This makes Carcharodontosaurus saharicus one of the largest known theropod dinosaurs and one of the largest terrestrial carnivores.
 C. iguidensis was much smaller, only reaching 10 m in length and 4 MT in body mass.

 Debate over what was the largest theropod dinosaur has ensued since the mid-1990s, with different researchers arguing that Tyrannosaurus, Carcharodontosaurus, Giganotosaurus, or Spinosaurus was the largest theropod.
 In 1996, Paul Sereno and colleagues estimated the skull of C. saharicus to be 1.60 m, similar in size to that of Giganotosaurus and possibly longer than that of the Tyrannosaurus specimen "Sue".
 In an interview for a 1995 article entitled "new beast usurps T. rex as king carnivore", Sereno noted that these newly discovered theropods from South America and Africa competed with Tyrannosaurus as the largest predators, and would help in the understanding of Late Cretaceous dinosaur faunas, which had otherwise been very "North America-centric".
 A later study by American paleontologist Matthew Carrano and colleagues in 2012 estimated the skull length of C. saharicus to be 1.42 m long, still slightly longer than that of the largest Tyrannosaurus individuals.
 In 2010, Gregory S. Paul suggested that the skulls of carcharodontosaurs had been reconstructed as too long in general.
 In a 1997 interview, Argentine paleontologist Rodolfo Coria estimated Giganotosaurus to have been 13.7 to 14.3 m long and weighing 8–10 MT based on new material, larger than Carcharodontosaurus.
 Sereno countered that it would be difficult to determine a size range for a species based on few, incomplete specimens, and both paleontologists agreed that other aspects of these dinosaurs were more important than settling the "size contest".
 In 2007, Canadian researcher François Therrien and American researcher Donald M. Henderson found that Giganotosaurus would have approached 13 m in length and 13.8 MT in weight, while Carcharodontosaurus would have approached 13.3 m in length and 15.1 MT in weight (surpassing Tyrannosaurus).
+In 2022,Canale and colleagues estimated the skull length of C.saharicus at 1.4-1.6 m in length,based off extrapolations from the more complete relative Meraxes.